-One indicator of the differing uses of Section 1206 and FMF assistance may be the relative size of funds spent in Sub-Saharan Africa, a region whose insecure borders and ungoverned spaces present, many argue, an ideal habitat for terrorist groups and thus a threat to U.S. military forces and U.S. national security.
+One indicator of differing uses of Section 1206 and FMF assistance may be the relative size of funds spent in Sub-Saharan Africa, a region whose insecure borders and ungoverned spaces present, many argue, an ideal habitat for terrorist groups and thus a threat to U.S. military forces and U.S. national security.
 Estimated FY2009 FMF obligations in Africa are less than 2% of total obligations (\$8.3 million compared to \$4.6 billion overall).
-Section 1206 allocations for Africa are relatively greater, representing some 14% of total FY2009 allocations (\$48.7 million of \$339.9 million as of October 13, 2009.
+Section 1206 allocations for Africa are relatively greater, representing some 14% of total FY2009 allocations (\$48.7 million of \$339.9 million).